Search

 How Does Visual Memory Work?

-For example, if we’re talking about memorizing the content of scenes or events, we need to take how our eyes move into account.
+For example, if we’re talking about memorizing the content of scenes or events, we need to take into account how our eyes move relative to this kind of sensory input.

 As John Henderson demonstrates, eye movements are very important to understanding how we remember various scenes and events.
 These directly impact on how the brain makes a “composite” mental image of what we’ve experienced.